snowtrack/snowtrack-docs/docs/faqs.md

 P4 One is for 2D/3D artists and graphic designers who want to keep track of their project versions.
 As a project grows, directories can become messy and cluttered.
 P4 One helps with file management and makes version control easy to use and accessible.

 ### What is a beta version?

 A **beta** software is in a stage where some functionality is not fully implemented yet.
 The software is proven to work under normal conditions but requires additional testing to improve its robustness.

 ### Does P4 One require an internet connection?

 No, P4 One works perfectly fine when offline since all files and versions of your project are stored locally on your computer.
-With online access links and resources are accessible, including an update check, but this is optional.
+With online access links and resources are accessible, including connection to a remote P4 Server, but this is optional.

 ### Where does P4 One keep all my file versions?